stacks-network/stacks-core/docs/setup_core_portal.md

 # Install Script

-We provide a (script)[../images/scripts/ubuntu-17.04.sh] which will perform all the steps outlined in this doc, creating a virtualenv of core and installing portal in a subdirectory.
-It additionally creates some scripts for starting core and portal together.
+We provide a [script](../images/scripts/ubuntu-17.04.sh) which will perform all the steps outlined in this doc, creating a virtualenv of Blockstack Core and installing Portal in a subdirectory.
+It additionally creates some scripts for starting Core and Portal together.

 However, if you'd like to customize your install, step through it yourself, or you are on a different distro, continue on with this doc!